Thailand: Demographics

-Thailand's government-sponsored family planning program resulted in a dramatic decline in population growth from 3.1% in 1960 to around 0.4% today.
-In 1970, an average of 5.7 people lived in a Thai household.
-At the time of the 2010 census, the average Thai household size was 3.2 people.
+Thailand's government-sponsored family planning programme resulted in a dramatic decline in population growth from 3.1% in 1960 to around 0.4% today.
+In 1970, an average of 5.7 people lived in a Thai household; in 2022, the average Thai household size was 3 people.
+Now, more than 20% of its population is aged over 60 and has a low birth rate, posing economic challenges.
+The sex ratio between male and female is 1.05, with Thailand having slightly more males.
+Thailand's total fertility rate declined to 1.0 in 2024.
+This ranks Thailand among countries with ultra-low fertility rates.

 Ethnic groups

-Thai nationals make up the majority of Thailand's population, 95.9% in 2010.
-The remaining 4.1% of the population are Burmese (2.0%), others 1.3%, and unspecified 0.9%.
+As of 2010, Thai people make up the majority of Thailand's population (95.9%).
+The remaining 4.1% of the population are Burmese (2.0%), others (1.3%), and unspecified (0.9%).

+According to genetic research, the present-day Thai people were divided into three groups: the northern group (Khon Mueang) are closely related to the Tai ethnic groups in southern China, the northeastern group (Isan people) are mixed Tai and several Austroasiatic-speaking ethnic groups, while the central and southern groups (formerly called Siamese) strongly share genetic profiles with the Mon people.

 According to the Royal Thai Government's 2011 Country Report to the UN Committee responsible for the International Convention for the Elimination of All Forms of Racial Discrimination, available from the Department of Rights and Liberties Promotion of the Thai Ministry of Justice, 62 ethnic communities are officially recognised in Thailand.
-Twenty million Central Thai (together with approximately 650,000 Khorat Thai) make up approximately 20,650,000 (34.1 percent) of the nation's population of 60,544,937 at the time of completion of the Mahidol University Ethnolinguistic Maps of Thailand data (1997).
+Twenty million Central Thai (together with approximately 650,000 Khorat Thai) made up approximately 20,650,000 (34.1 per cent) of the state's population of 60,544,937 at the time of completion of the Mahidol University Ethnolinguistic Maps of Thailand data (1997).